 Search for ways to purchase your supplies on sale or at wholesale prices so you reduce your costs by buying in bulk.
 This simple adjustment can have a huge impact on your total cost of goods, and by extension, on your profitability.

-While the business side of wreath-making may not come easily for some Craftpreneurs at first, a little practice is all you need to become adept at figuring your cost of supplies.
+While the business side of wreath-making may not come easily for some Craftpreneurs at first, a little practice is all you need to become adept at figuring your cost of goods.
+I hope this guide helps make the process easier for you until it becomes comfortable!

 Ask Your Questions In Our Facebook Group